kisslinux/kisslinux.github.io/site/index.md

 The absence of software from the repositories does **not** mean it cannot be installed.
 Any user can further package whatever is preferred, else use third-party repositories.

 It is easier to **add** things to a system than it is to **remove** them.
-Providing only a minimal base users can then extend this distribution to meet their individual needs.
+By only providing a minimal base, users can then extend this distribution to meet their individual needs.